VirtueSecurity/KubernetesClusterLab/README.md

 # KubernetesClusterLab

-The purpose of this project is to provide instructions for installing, configuring, setting up, and using a variety of Kubernetes Clusters lab environments.
+This project provides instructions for installing, configuring, setting up, and using a variety of Kubernetes Clusters lab environments.
 This project includes a folder and Markdown document for each lab environment.
 Each folder may include kubernetes specs, helm values specs, bash scripts, or other related resources to help in the installation, setup, configuration, and usage of the cluster.

 <!-- TOC -->
 * [KubernetesClusterLab](#kubernetesclusterlab)